 Typically, we start with the consonant digraphs sh, ch, th and wh and then progress from there.

 Flashcards and cards of every shape and size are a must when teaching phonics and they are the perfect teaching tool for phonics games.
 That’s why we have created our new Blend and Digraph Cards.
-They are FREE for you to download and could possibly be your new best friend for teaching phonics.
+They are available for you to download and could possibly be your new best friend for teaching phonics.
 With a simple click of a download button, you’ll be raring to go with 32 blend and digraph cards that can be used in a multitude of ways.

-In this blog, I’m going to show you creative and imaginative ways to get the most out of this FREE download.
+In this blog, I’m going to show you creative and imaginative ways to get the most out of this download.
 I’m going to share phonics games that your students will love, engage with and go a long way to securing knowledge and understanding.

 Digraph Musical Chairs